OPERA at the Watermill Center 2021, projects

 The OPERA Ensemble at the Watermill Center Residency 2021

-We were chosen with my project Environmental Music: Notation Practice about notation, sound, environment and interthings relationships by the Watermill Center Residency Committee for April-May 2021.
+We were selected to participate with my project Environmental Music: Notation Practice about notation, sound, environment and interthings relationships by the Watermill Center Residency Committee for April-May 2021.
 We will focus on sonic expression in a composed environment and are going to work with objects from the gallery collection.
 Jane Bennett´s Vibrant Matter and assemblage on mind.
 This time with Aine Eva Nakamura, Carolyn Hietter, Stevie May, Sydney Viles, Elizabeth Adams, Vered Engelhard and Muyassar Kurdi.

 [3rd July 2019] The OPERA Presents: The Ensemble of Conductors, Unnameable Books, Brooklyn, NYC: For this concert, the OPERA Ensemble will turn into the ensemble of conductors with Lucie Vítková, Stevie May, Elizabeth Adams, Carolyn Hietter, Vered Engelhard and Sydney Viles.
 The show starts at 6pm.
 Facebook.